 - maybe up to $5,000 in fines

 Category E felonies carry probation and a suspended sentence, with a possible jail sentence of up to 1 year.
-(But if the defendant has two or more prior felony convictions, the court may order a prison term of one to four years of Nevada State Prison and a maximum of $5,000 in fines.)
+(But if you have two or more prior felony convictions, the court may order a prison term of one to four years of Nevada State Prison and a maximum of $5,000 in fines.)

 Note that it may be possible to get even the most serious charges reduced to lesser offenses as part of a plea bargain or dismissed outright.
 The judge may also grant alternative sentences to prison, such as house arrest with electronic monitoring.